Knoops Chocolate

 Knoops, (pronounced "kuh-noops"), is a British chocolate café chain and retailer based in London, England.
-The business operates a chain of cafes known for its hand-crafted chocolate drinks.
-The chain was launched in 2013 and, as of January 2025, has outlets in 24 locations in the UK and one in Dubai.
-The company also produces drinking chocolate and other products which are sold in their cafes, premium retailers Selfridges, Harrods, Whole Foods and online.
+The business operates a chain of cafés specialising in chocolate drinks, and offering a range of over 20 chocolates from 28% White Chocolate to 100% Extra Dark.
+The chain was launched in 2013 and, as of January 2025, has outlets in 27 locations in the UK, two in Dubai and one in Abu Dhabi, with further international expansion underway.
+The company also produces drinking chocolate and other products which are sold in their cafés, premium retailers Selfridges, Harrods, Whole Foods, Ocado and through knoops.com.

 History

 Knoops Chocolate was founded in 2013 by Jens Knoop, a former IT manager who grew up in Germany and was interested in chocolate from an early age.
 He opened the first Knoops café in Rye, East Sussex, England in 2013, serving hot chocolate, milkshakes, iced chocolate and coffee.

 In 2019, the company received investment from William Gordon-Harris, who was appointed executive chairman.
 Knoops began opening more stores across the UK and launched its online retail offering shortly after.

 Since 2020, it has opened six more locations in London including Kensington, Richmond, Chelsea, Notting Hill, Knightsbridge and Covent Garden.

 In 2021, the company opened a café and store in Brighton.
 In March 2022, the company opened a store in Oxford, England.

-In 2023, it opened more stores in England including Manchester, Cambridge, Bath and St Albans.
+In 2023, it opened more stores in England including Manchester, Chester, Cambridge, Guildford, Bath and St Albans.
 In July, Knoops appointed William Gordon-Harris as its chief executive.
 In November, the company raised £8.3 million of investment, with the majority coming from London department store Morleys Stores.
-In December, Knoops announced a partnership with new Wonka film when it was released in cinemas in the UK.
+In December, Knoops announced a partnership with new Wonka film when it was released in cinemas in the UK..
+In November 2025, the brand also partnered with the film Paddington in Peru to mark its cinema release.